ScientificX/Functional-Reactive-Programming/README.md

 Project Status: Active as of June 2022.

 Resources are kept on a separate page.
-Checkout the [Functional Reactive Programming Resources]()!
+Checkout the [Functional Reactive Programming Resources](https://gitlab.com/andersyr/frp-resources/-/blob/main/frp-resources-page.md) page!

 ## Reading and Coding Group
 This repository has a subchannel within the [Functional Programming discord](https://discord.gg/EYyhYrr2gF).
 Regardless of your experience level, please feel free to join in on weekly reading goals, discussions, and the practices of FRP programming.